Kammohan/fraud-detection-mlops/README.md

 ## What This Demonstrates

-This project mirrors how real FinTech fraud teams operate:

 - **Event-driven architecture** — services communicate through Kafka, not direct API calls, so each component is independently deployable and failure-isolated
 - **ML in production** — a trained model served behind an API, not a notebook.
 Handles class imbalance, feature scaling, and threshold calibration the way a real ML platform team would
 - **Audit compliance** — every model decision is written to an append-only PostgreSQL ledger with a timestamp, which is a regulatory requirement in financial services